louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Understanding Louisiana’s Criminal Court System

-The character of Louisiana’s court system is derived from a Spain-France hybrid historical background, as the state remains the only civil law jurisdiction in the United States.
+Louisiana’s court system is derived from a Spain-France hybrid historical background, as the state remains the only civil law jurisdiction in the United States.
 The judiciary of Louisiana is composed of a Supreme Court, 5 circuit courts of appeal, the district courts, and other courts of special and limited jurisdiction.
 The court of special jurisdiction includes the juvenile courts and family courts.
 The courts of limited jurisdiction comprise the justice of the peace courts, the mayor’s courts, the city courts, and the parish courts all functioning at different levels to create a fair and standard justice delivery thereby upholding the rights of citizens in the state.

 The Appellate Level courts